 Patient education increases the perceived relevance of wellness services and improves retention.
 “We spend a lot of time on neuroscience education.
 When people understand how body and brain health are directly related, they tend to do a better job of continuing their pursuit of fitness, practicing mindfulness, and eating nutritiously,” says Dr. Rashwan.
 “Showing someone how to exercise or giving them a nutritious meal is good.
 But taking the time to teach people the reasons why we do these things and the benefits that they offer helps them to internalize these lessons and continue them after treatment.”

-Time together also leads to authentic collegial relationships between patients and clients.
+Time together also leads to authentic collegial relationships between patients and patients.
 These friendships are emotionally fulfilling, and they afford opportunities to deepen and reinforce the themes of recovery and wellbeing.